Introduction

 in our specialArgs

+.
 This is because specialArgs

-should only be used with arguments that need to
+should only be used with arguments that need to be evaluated when resolving module structure.

 { inputs, lib ? inputs.nixpkgs.lib, ...}:{ modules ? [ ], specialArgs ? { }, class ? "nixos",}: let modulesPath = "${inputs.nixpkgs}/nixos/modules";inlib.evalModules { inherit modules class;